Out-Law Guide 8 min. read

 The 2005 Gambling Act is the key piece of gambling legislation in Great Britain.

-The new Gambling Act defines and differentiates lotteries, betting (which can include certain prize competitions) and gaming (that is playing a game of chance for a prize).
+The Gambling Act defines and differentiates lotteries, betting (which can include certain prize competitions) and gaming (that is playing a game of chance for a prize).

-The Gambling Act 2005 states that "payment" includes paying money (or money's worth) or paying more for something to reflect the opportunity to enter the competition.
-So someone who buys a packet of soap powder which directs buyers to a website competition will be treated as paying to enter that competition if the soap powder costs more than an equivalent non-promotional packet.
-However if promotional and non-promotional packs cost the same, there will be no payment.
+The Gambling Act states that "payment" includes paying money (or money's worth), as well as paying more for something to reflect the opportunity to enter the competition.
+For example, someone who buys a packet of crisps which directs buyers to a website competition will be treated as paying to enter that competition if that crisp packet costs more than an equivalent non-promotional packet.
+However, if promotional and non-promotional packets cost the same, there will be no payment.
 The Gambling Act also says that paying at "normal rate" for posting a letter (first or second class, without special delivery arrangements), making a telephone call or using any other method of communication does not amount to "payment".
 However, a call or a text message to a premium rate telephone number will involve payment.

 Even if there is a paid route to enter, a competition will be treated as free to enter if there is an alternative free entry route, provided that:

-It is a criminal offence to run a lottery unless either you have a lottery operating licence or the lottery is exempt from the licensing requirement because it is a private lottery (e.g. a workplace lottery), a customer lottery, an incidental non-commercial lottery or a small society lottery and in each case the exempt lottery fulfils certain conditions set out in the Gambling Act.
+It is a criminal offence to run a lottery unless either you have a lottery operating licence, or the lottery is exempt from the licensing requirement because it is a private lottery (e.g. a workplace lottery); a customer lottery; an incidental non-commercial lottery; or a small society lottery.
+In each case, the exempt lottery must fulfil certain conditions set out in the Gambling Act.

-Lottery operating licences are only available to local authorities or non-commercial societies (or external lottery managers managing lotteries on their behalf).
+Lottery operating licences are only available to local authorities or non-commercial societies, or external lottery managers managing lotteries on their behalf.
 A commercial organisation cannot get a lottery operating licence for its own promotional purposes.